shadowDragons/byte-text-image-generator/README.md

 ## Contributing

-Contributions are welcome!
+We welcome contributions!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License